Updated on 30th March, 2023 by Martin Astley

 - The appliance that provides the main source of heating and water

-- The gas fire (if you have one installed in your property)
+- The gas fire (if you have one installed on your property)

-- Any small issues that will not take a large amount of time
+- Any minor issues that will not take a significant amount of time

 The engineer will also:

 - Fill out the certificate and ask you to sign an electronic version.
-A hard copy of the certificate will be sent in the post to you within 28 days of the inspection
+A hard copy of the certificate will last up to 12 months.
+The certificate will be sent in the post to you within 28 days of the inspection.

 - Leave a satisfaction survey card for you to complete.